osmarks/meme-search-engine/README.md

 ## MemeThresher

+Note: this has now been superseded by various changes made for the [scaled run](https://osmarks.net/memescale/).
+Use commit [512b776](https://github.com/osmarks/meme-search-engine/commit/512b776e10a2921b830cda478884d674ccdf1856) for old version.

 See [here](https://osmarks.net/memethresher/) for information on MemeThresher, the new automatic meme acquisition/rating system (under `meme-rater`).
 Deploying it yourself is anticipated to be somewhat tricky but should be roughly doable:

 1. Edit `crawler.py` with your own source and run it to collect an initial dataset.